Skip to main content

 Data acquisition and pre-processing directly in the OT network

-An edge component can be operated close to machines, controllers or cells, collect data locally and synchronize it with the central or cloud instance in a controlled manner.
+An edge component can be operated close to machines, controllers, or cells, collect data locally, and synchronize it with a central or cloud-based instance in a controlled manner.

 • Suitable for networks with limited connectivity or segmentation